-- chopped toasted pecans , for topping (optional)
+- sliced almonds or chopped toasted pecans , for topping

 In a heavy-bottomed saucepan, combine water, 1-1/2 cups milk, vanilla extract or paste, rinsed quinoa, and salt.
 Bring to a boil over medium-high heat (stirring occasionally and watching carefully so it doesn't boil over).

-Reduce heat to low, cover with lid slightly vented (the pot I use has a small steam escape), and simmer for 15 minutes, stirring once or twice.
+Reduce heat to low, cover with lid slightly vented, and simmer for 15 minutes, stirring occasionally.

-- Remove from heat and gently fold in blueberries.
-Serve, topped with extra brown sugar and milk, and chopped pecans, if desired.
+Remove from heat and gently fold in blueberries.
+Serve, topped with extra brown sugar, warm milk, and nuts.